The Court

 Out of Bounds Rule

-- If any part of the player's body touches the end lines or far neutral zone line, the player shall be deemed "out".
+- If any part of the player's body touches the end lines or far neutral zone line, the player shall be deemed OUT.

 Sacrifice Fly

-An airborne attack, where an attacking player may legally cross the neutral zone to hit an opponent but the ball must leave the attacker's hand before any part of the attacker's body touches the opponent's territory.
-Once the thrower lands out of their territory they are out.
+- The ball must leave the attacker's hand before any part of the attacker's body touches the opponent's territory.

 Headshots

-- A headshot occurs when a player is hit directly in the head by a thrown ball.
+A headshot occurs when a player is hit directly in the head by a thrown ball.

-- If a player is hit in the head while standing up straight, the thrower is out.
+- If a player is hit in the head while standing up straight, the thrower is OUT.

-- Headshots are NOT allowed.
-No matter if the player is standing or crouching, headshots are not allowed.
-A player hit in the head by a high thrown ball will be deemed "safe", and any thrower committing a headshot will be deemed "out."
-A player raising their hands/arms to defend themselves from a headshot will not be called "out" if the ball hits their hands/arms above shoulder height in the act of defending themselves; and the thrower will be called "safe".
+- A player raising their hands/arms to defend themselves from a headshot will not be called OUT if the ball hits their hands/arms above shoulder height in the act of defending themselves, and the thrower will be called "safe".

 Referee

 - Teams will use the honor system in terms of calling outs and headshots.
-If there is a disagreement, the referee will make the decision.
-Any decision by the referee will be final.